First year planning

 Some university level courses may require that you have completed Grade 12 level biology, chemistry, mathematics, and physics.

 If you did not complete these requirements in high school, you may take these courses as part of your schedule at university or at an Adult Education Centre.
-See Upgrading Courses for complete details on how to upgrade your high school courses.
+See the Upgrading Courses section of in the First Year Planning Guide for complete details on how to upgrade your high school courses.

 Have you taken advanced placement (AP) or international baccalaureate (IB) courses?